 Being inside a Passive House is different

-- The dramatic (up to 95%) reduction of unplanned airborne allergens and pollutants is likely to be the most impactful difference in terms of physical health, particularly for those with respiratory issues.
+- The dramatic (up to 95%) reduction of unplanned airborne allergens and pollutants coming in through leaks is likely to be the most impactful difference in terms of physical health, particularly for those with respiratory issues.

-- No dust motes in the sunbeams coming through windows and the infrequent dusting required are clear indications that occupants are breathing far cleaner air — and studies show that insufficient fresh air diminishes alertness and cognition.
+- No dust motes in the sunbeams coming through windows and the infrequent dusting required are clear indications that occupants are breathing far cleaner air.

 - The consistent desired temperatures throughout, upstairs and down, and across all seasons, along with the suppression of outside noise have been described as delivering an “all-encompassing” comfort and providing a “sense of well-being”.

 Beyond the experience — Passive House performance delivers several other advantages over conventional design and construction.

 Extreme Energy Efficiency:

 - Up to 90% reduction in energy needed for heating and cooling